Toonggg/spts/README.md

 The denoising extension module, written in C/C++, can now be compiled under Python 3.
 More information can be found [here](http://python3porting.com/cextensions.html).

+### TO-DOs
+In the `analysis.py` function, label integration method doesn't work yet.
+This needs to be looked into in the future, so that when this is used, it works...